TungstenTransformation/KT_markdown/README.md

-# Kofax Transformation Markdown
+# Kofax Transformation Automatic Documentation

 This converts a Kofax Transformation Project file into a human readable and machine-diffable markdown file.
 Each class is written to its own markdown file in the subfolder *md* of the project folder.
-Useful for storing in github and seeing script and config changes.
+Useful for storing in GitHub and seeing script and config changes.
 Supports
 * class structure, fields, tables, locator names
 * formatters, validation rules, dictionary and database names

 not included
 *internal config settings of locators, formatters, validation rules.

 Compatible with KTM, KTA and RPA.

 ## Installation